 This is one of the reasons why we recommend starting with a single function in one room.
 As you add functions or expand into other spaces, you can take a pragmatic approach and sort small issues before they become major.

 You can add a secondary hub if you have a large property to boost the signal.
 But it’s worth trying to place the hub as central as possible.

 Some devices can fail to pair with the hub.
 Sometimes this is a temporary problem and they can be eventually found.
 Another common pairing issue is the device’s pull-tab hasn’t been fully removed.
 If the LED is flashing then you’re fine.
 If not, inspect where the pull-tab was and clear it.

 Early February 2020, they rolled a new app which, of course, had many bugs.
 Samsung did roll out a minor update to fix some of the issues.
 That said, they offer superb customer service over email.

 As a system which blends multiple manufacturers, you might find that two brands don’t work well together.
 Thankfully as Z-Wave enabled products are plentiful, you should be able to find devices that get on.

 Finally, in comparison to Lightwave, many user-facing devices look cumbersome.
 For example, plug-in-and-play 3-pin sockets are more user-friendly, yet they don’t have the same aesthetic as retrofittable one with the technology built-in.

 Can I use … with Samsung SmartThings?

-SmartThings was designed around using IFTTT (read our introduction to IFTTT for home automation), which is fantastic for interfacing with older Z Wave devices and other home automation system such as Lightwave.
+The entire Samsung SmartThings system was designed around using IFTTT (read our introduction to IFTTT for home automation), which is fantastic for interfacing with older Z wave devices and other home automation system such as Lightwave.

-As a partner brand, Sonos works out of the box with SmartThings as does Bose Audio devices.
+As a partner brand, Sonos works out of the box with Samsung SmartThings as does Bose Audio devices.